Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Introduction

 \textbf{Significance.} Our work stands out clearly in comparison with the described literature for the following reasons.
-Existing literature at the \emph{economics} end of the spectrum has mostly focussed on single-agent RL, showing that it can recover the policy functions of representative‑agent GE models.
+Existing literature at the \emph{economics} end of the spectrum has mostly focused on single-agent RL, showing that it can solve representative‑agent GE models.
 However, research in economics has \emph{not} explored how to build more expressive models using a multi-agent RL approach.
-Conversely, the \emph{computer‑science} literature has experimented with multi-agent RL, showing that the approach can give rise to rich emergent economic behaviours.
-However, research in computer science has mostly overlooked even the most fundamental models from macroeconomics and it has \emph{not} convincingly shown how multi-agent RL can extend such models.
-In our view, this generated a clear knowledge gap between the two disciplines, which currently impedes communication and mutually beneficial exchanges of ideas.
+Conversely, the \emph{computer‑science} literature has experimented with multi-agent RL, showing that it can give rise to rich emergent economic behaviours.
+However, research in computer science has mostly overlooked fundamental models from macroeconomics, and it has \emph{not} convincingly shown how multi-agent RL can extend such models.
+In our view, this has created a clear knowledge gap between the two disciplines, which currently impedes communication and mutually beneficial exchanges of ideas.
 For example, this implied that, on the one hand, economic modelling could not leverage the full potential of multi-agent RL as a viable strategy for extending its traditional modelling frameworks and, on the other hand, that research and development in computer science could not progress rapidly towards the construction of frameworks of actual relevance for the economics discipline.

 Our work represents a clear step forward in bridging this knowledge gap, as it provides a foundation for linking research in two disciplines.
-For this reason, we believe it has a significant potential for stimulating fruitful mutual exchanges.
+For this reason, we believe it has significant potential for stimulating fruitful mutual exchanges.
 Specifically, we bridge the two research lines by proposing a framework that (i) exactly reproduces the representative‑agent RBC solution when $n=1$, (ii) converges to the KS mean‑field equilibrium as $n \gg 1$, and (iii) extends beyond both limits to easily accommodate a high degree of discrete heterogeneity that GE methods cannot easily handle.